mikelma/craftium/craftium-readme.md

 - **Super extensible 🧩:** Minetest is built with modding in mind!
 The game engine is completely extensible using the [Lua](https://www.lua.org) programming language.
 Easily create mods to implement the environment that suits the needs of your research!

 - **Modern RL API 🤖:** Craftium slightly modifies Mintest to communicate with Python, and implements the well-known [Gymnasium](https://gymnasium.farama.org/index.html)'s [Env](https://gymnasium.farama.org/api/env/) API.
-This opens the door to a huge number of existing tools and libraries compatible with this API, such as [stable-baselines3](https://stable-baselines3.readthedocs.io) or [CleanRL](https://github.com/vwxyzjn/cleanrl).
+This opens the door to a huge number of existing tools and libraries compatible with this API, such as [stable-baselines3](https://stable-baselines3.readthedocs.io) or [CleanRL](https://github.com/vwxyzjn/cleanrl) (check [examples](#examples-) section!).

 - **Fully open source 🤠:** Craftium is based on the Minetest and Gymnasium, both open-source projects.